-Business & Innovation Magazine is delighted to have been selected as the official media partner for the awards and will be supporting the programme throughout the year.
+Business & Innovation Magazine is delighted to have been selected as the official media sponsor for the awards and will be supporting the programme throughout the year.

 Since 1994, the OXBAs have recognised the achievements of thousands of the county’s businesses, including new businesses, small businesses and the county’s larger businesses.